-22. Training
+22. Training and Awareness

-Whilst there are no formal training programmes in place to ensure implementation of this policy, each executive director, unit director and head of department must ensure that managers and all staff, clinical and non-clinical, are made aware of the policy provisions and that they are adhered to at all times.
+All staff are required to comply with this Standards of Business Conduct Policy and it is the responsibility of Units and Department ensure all staff are sufficiently aware of their obligations under the policy.
+Each executive director, unit director and head of department must also ensure that managers and all staff, clinical and non-clinical, are made aware of the policy provisions and that they are adhered to at all times.